-Fort Scott Presbyterian Manor says all clear following additional testing for COVID-19
+Fort Scott Presbyterian Manor says all clear following testing for COVID-19

 Fort Scott Presbyterian Manor has good news to share following a second wave of testing for COVID-19 at the community.
 All residents and employees have tested negative for the virus.

 “We’re glad to have this round of testing behind us and we’ll keep our focus on resident and employee safety,” said Jeanne Gerstenkorn, PMMA’s infection preventionist and vice president for health and wellness.